Raaj Kumar

 Raaj Kumar (born Kulbhushan Pandit; 8 October 1926 3 July 1996) was an Indian actor who worked in Hindi films.
-In a career that spanned over four decades, he went on to star in 70 films and is regarded as one of the most successful actors of Indian cinema.
-He worked as a police officer before entering the film industry.
+In a career that spanned over four decades, he went on to star in 70 films and is regarded as one of the greatest actors of Indian cinema.

 Personal life

 Kulbhushan Pandit was born on 8 October, 1926 in Loralai, in the Baluchistan Province of British India (now in Balochistan, Pakistan) into a Kashmiri family.
 Kumar's family were Kashmiri Pandits who had migrated from Srinagar to Balochistan.

 In the late 1940s, Kumar moved to Bombay, where he became a sub-inspector under Bombay Police.
 In the 1960s, he married Jennifer Pandit, an Anglo-Indian, whom he met on a flight where she was an air hostess.
 She later changed her name to Gayatri Kumar as per Hindu customs.
 They had three children, sons Puru Raaj Kumar (an actor), Panini Raaj Kumar and daughter Vastavikta Pandit, who made her screen debut in 2006 film Eight: The Power of Shani.